gpskwlkr/shorty/README.md

 # Bugs

 1. Currently working only via tinyURL.com, localhost & bit.ly support coming soon.
 Localhost usage will also be explained once it'll work
-2. Clipboard is being cleared once you close app.
+2. Clipboard is being cleared once you close app on Linux.
+On Windows it works correctly.
 3. You tell me on giorgianakidze@outlook.com or https://t.me/gpskwlkr

 # Future plans